jsdom/jsdom/Contributing.md

   -h, --help    show the help
 ```

+In general, `npm run benchmark` is most useful for comparing results between jsdom revisions, e.g. before and after you make a change.
+To get a sense of how fast a jsdom feature is in general, it's best to run the benchmarks in the browser.

+### Running the benchmarks in the browser

 You can run the same benchmarks in Chrome; in this case an automatic comparison will be made with the builtin DOM of Chrome.
 First you will need to run:

 ```
 npm run benchmark-browser
 ```

 This tool will generate the necessary browser compatible JavaScript.
-After this command completes you can open `benchmark/browser-runner.html` in Chrome.
+After this command completes you can open `benchmark/browser-runner.html` in Chrome (or Chromium).
 If you change a benchmark or if you change jsdom you will need to run this command again.

 You can then use the console in Chrome (press F12) to run the benchmarks by executing the `run()` function.
+This should give you some idea as to how the jsdom implementation, running in a web worker, compares to the Chrome implementation, running in the main thread.

 ## Issues

-Finally, we have [an active and full issue tracker](https://github.com/tmpvar/jsdom/issues) that we'd love you to help with.
-Go find something broken, and fix it!
+If you've read this far, you should know everything there is to know about contributing to jsdom.
+We have [an active and full issue tracker](https://github.com/tmpvar/jsdom/issues) that we'd love you to help with.
+Go find something broken or missing, and fix it!